 You can find more information about what we do on the Sidney Sussex Website.

-PhD Student, Engineering Department.
-I am from Spain but I studied my undergrad and Masters degrees in the US.
-I am currently a third-year PhD student in the Engineering Department and my project is related to unsteady aerodynamics.
-I have been part of the committee for the last two years as welfare and social officer.
+Hi!
+I am a fourth year PhD Student in the Engineering Department.
+I am from Spain but I studied in the US.
 This year I will be working very closely with the president to ensure the MCR run smoothly.
 Organising committee meetings and helping with the social formals and the welfare events.
 Also, stash!!

 PhD student in Developmental Biology.
 I am a second-year graduate student in Life Sciences, in the (1+3 year) Developmental mechanisms programme, currently based in the Franze lab at the Department of Physiology, Development and Neuroscience (PDN).
 I am from India, did my undergrad in Kolkata and masters in Mumbai.

 PhD Candidate, Centre for Research in Children’s Literature, Faculty of Education.
 I'm Carla and the External Officer this year, after having served as the Welfare (and partly Women's) officer last year.
 I can often be found reading and am always up to chat about childhood favourite books, literature, or theatre.
 I will be representing the MCR on the SU committee and working with them on University-wide student concerns.